 General Atlantic is a leading global growth equity firm providing capital and strategic support for growth companies.
 Drawing from more than 40 years of experience investing in over 400 global growth companies, General Atlantic partners with entrepreneurs and management teams who are building leading, high-growth businesses.
-As of June 30, 2021, the firm had approximately \$78 billion in assets under management and focuses on investments across five sectors, including consumer, financial services, healthcare, life sciences and technology.
+As of March 31, 2021, the firm had approximately \$65.8 billion in assets under management and focuses on investments across five sectors, including consumer, financial services, healthcare, life sciences and technology.

-Following the consummation of this offering, the General Atlantic Equityholders, which are comprised of affiliates and managed accounts of General Atlantic, will control approximately 44.7% of the combined voting power of our outstanding common stock (or 43.5% if the underwriters exercise their option to purchase additional shares in full).
-We are party to a stockholders agreement (the "Stockholders Agreement") that provides the General Atlantic Equityholders with the right to nominate a specified number of our directors and certain consent rights, in each case subject to specified ownership thresholds.
-See "Principal and Selling Stockholders."
+Following the consummation of the Reorganization Transactions described below and this offering, the General Atlantic Equityholders, which are comprised of affiliates and managed accounts of General Atlantic, will control approximately 54.5% of the combined voting power of our outstanding common stock (or 52.8% if the underwriters exercise their option to purchase additional shares in full) based on an assumed initial public offering price of \$16.50 per share of Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
+As a result, the General Atlantic Equityholders will control any action requiring the general approval of our stockholders, including the election of our board of directors, the adoption of amendments to our certificate of incorporation and by-laws and the approval of any merger or sale of substantially all of our assets.

-Because the General Atlantic Equityholders will no longer control more than 50% of the combined voting power of our outstanding common stock, we will cease to be a "controlled company" under the corporate governance rules for Exchange-listed companies.
-As a result, we will need to comply with certain corporate governance requirements after completion of this offering.
+Because the General Atlantic Equityholders will control more than 50% of the combined voting power of our outstanding common stock, we will be a "controlled company" under the corporate governance rules for Exchange-listed companies.
+Therefore, we will be permitted to elect not to comply with certain corporate governance requirements.
+See "Risk Factors-Risks Relating to Our Organization and Structure," "Management-Controlled Company" and "Principal and Selling Stockholders."